kashishgupta1990/JustBlogBackEnd/README.md

 # Hapi Mongoose Boilerplate #

 This Boilerplate ready to use pack with very exciting feature of Hapi and Mongoose.We have added some common plugin which can be used as per required.This boilerplate gives you kick start to your Node Application Server.
+Boilerpalte support ``ECAM Script 6`` syntax, we use Traceur library as a plugin.
 We are Hapi to release this exciting version to build your Node app on HapiMongooseBoilerplate ``v0.0.1`` release inspired by Kushal likhi boilerplate.

 ## Boilerplate Structure ##
   - config